 3. Managing debt

-Due the cost of university tuition, we Millennials are entering adulthood with more student loan debt than any generation before us.
+Due to the cost of university tuition, we millennials are entering adulthood with more student loan debt than any generation before us.
+When it comes to millennials and money management — growing debt is seems to be the main concern for this demographic.
 Not only does loan debt sap our bank accounts but it also hinders us seizing opportunities and moving forward in our life.

 Achieving financial (and other) goals like starting a business, buying a big purchase or getting married is even more complicated if we don’t break up with debt first.